Professor Marie Kinsey

 After IRN, Marie joined Thames TV as co-presenter and reporter on The City Programme then moved back to LBC to present The Business Programme.
 In 1991 she became one of the BBC's first regional bi-media business and industry correspondents working for BBC local radio and regional television in the south-east.
 She has also worked on other BBC business programmes on Radio 4 and 5 Live including Wake up to Money and Financial World Tonight.

 Since moving into higher education Marie has played several roles in learning and teaching within the department and the wider university.
-She was the department's Director of Learning and Teaching between 2003 and 2008, a post she resumed in 2011.
-She was Deputy Director of Learning and Teaching for the Faculty of Social Sciences between 2008 and 2010.
+From 2014 to 2018 she was joint head of department with Professor Jackie Harrison.
+She was the department's director of learning and teaching between 2003 and 2008, a role she performed again from 2011 to 2016.
+Marie was also deputy director of learning and teaching for the Faculty of Social Sciences between 2008 and 2010.
 In 2008, the department's annual production week won Marie, David Holmes and Bill Carmichael a Senate Award for Excellence in Learning and Teaching.

 In this short video Marie recalls how she became a journalist and what excites her about teaching the next generation of media professionals.